SchellmanCON is back! Join us for our virtual conference on March 6 & 7, 2025

 Federal Assessments

-In May of 2021, President Biden issued Executive Order on Improving the Nation’s Cybersecurity (E0 14028), an EO that took specific and significant aim at federal IT systems as well as the private sector technology and software providers that support it.
+In May of 2021, President Biden issued his Executive Order on Improving the Nation’s Cybersecurity (E0 14028), an EO that took specific and significant aim at federal IT systems as well as the private sector technology and software providers that support it.

 If you’re a private company and software provider, upon review of the EO, your primary focus was likely on section 4 and the content regarding software supply chain security.
 You likely made certain moves to try and improve yours even as the threat landscape has continued to change and different solutions to help have emerged.

-As you prepare to accommodate these new requirements, we’ve done some work to help you do so.
-Companies attesting to software development security will need experienced experts like Schellman to review your practices and ensure that you meet the requirements of the NIST Secure Software Development Framework (SSDF).
+With these deadlines looming, companies attesting to software development security will need experienced experts like Schellman to review your practices and ensure that you meet the requirements of the NIST SSDF, and our NIST-based Software Security Assessment service has the potential to be exactly what you need.

 EO 14028 and Your Software Security